decagondev/documents-paas-project/README.md

 ## Technical Summary

+> 📊 **Global Technical Leadership**: For a comprehensive technical document establishing our global leadership position and covering all technical aspects in detail, see [Global Technical Leadership Document](docs/raw/GLOBAL-TECHNICAL-LEADERSHIP-DOCUMENT.md).

 > 📊 **Detailed Architecture Diagrams**: See [Architecture & Process Diagrams](#architecture--process-diagrams) section for comprehensive visual documentation of system architecture, deployment processes, and security flows for each edition.

 ### Common Architecture (All Editions)